milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Cloud Healthcare: Cloud Healthcare is a fully-managed service to send, receive, store, query, transform, and analyze healthcare and life sciences data and enable advanced insights and operational workflows using highly scalable and compliance-focused infrastructure.

-*Healthcare Data Engine (HDE): HDE is a solution that enables (1) harmonization of healthcare data to the Fast Healthcare Interoperability Resources ("FHIR") standard and (2) streaming of healthcare data to an analytic environment.
+*Healthcare Data Engine (HDE): HDE is a solution that enables (i) harmonization of healthcare data to the Fast Healthcare Interoperability Resources ("FHIR") standard and (ii) streaming of healthcare data to an analytic environment.

 Media and Gaming